CampusAI/CampusAI.github.io/_rl/lecture_10/lecture10.md

 2. Choose $$A_i$$ based on $$\arg \max_i J(A_i)$$

 ### Cross-Entropy Method (CEM)
+{% include end-row.html %}
+{% include start-row.html %}

 **Algorithm:**
 1. Sample $$A_1,..., A_N$$ from some distribution $$p(A)$$
 2. Choose $$M$$ highest rewarding samples results $$A^1,...,A^M$$, *the elites*
 3. Re-fit $$p(A)$$ to *the elites* $$A^1,...,A^M$$.

+{% include annotation.html %}
-**OBS:** Not a great optimizer but easy to code and easy to parallelize.
+Not a great optimizer but easy to code and easy to parallelize.
 Works well for low-dimension systems (dimensionality < 64) and few time-steps.
+{% include end-row.html %}
+{% include start-row.html %}

 **Improvements:** CMA-ES, implements momentum into CEM.